There were a couple of surprising benefits to shelter-in-place of 2020 and my wardrobe was one of them.

 My clothes and my closet actually make me happy for the first time since …ever.

-It started a while ago on Pinterest when I kept seeing pins about minimalist or capsule wardrobes.
+While filling time on Pinterest when I kept seeing pins about minimalist or capsule wardrobes.
 I was drawn to the idea.
-After 60 years my large walk-in was bursting with clothes I rarely wore.
-There were the big clothes, the too
+My large walk-in was bursting with clothes I rarely wore.
+There were

 So I began to research what a capsule wardrobe was.
 There are a lot of different definitions but simply but it’s a small wardrobe that mixes and matches, all the clothes fit and you like everything (EVERYTHING) that you wear.